-All staff are expected to adhere to the good practice around the use of email set out in the current Information and Records Management Society 'Toolkit for Schools' understanding their role and responsibilities with regard to:
+All staff are expected to adhere to the good practice around the use of email set out in the current Information and Records Management Society Schools Toolkit understanding their role and responsibilities with regard to:

-- the 8 things they must know about email including that it is not always a secure medium to send confidential information by, that email is disclosable under the Freedom of Information Act 2000, that any employer has a right to monitor the use of email under the Regulation of Investigatory Powers Act 2000, and that email is one of the most common causes of stress in the work-place;
+- the 8 things they must know about email including that it is not always a secure medium to send confidential information by, that email is disclosable under the Freedom of Information Act 2000, that any employer has a right to monitor the use of email under the Regulation of Investigatory Powers Act 2000, and that email is one of the most common causes of stress in the workplace.

-- creating and sending email;
+- creating and sending email.

-- sending attachments;
+- sending attachments.

-- using disclaimers;
+- using disclaimers.

 - managing received e-mails; and

 - retaining emails.

-Others who have legal obligations to us because they process data we control will be made aware of our email protocols as necessary.
+Others who have legal obligations to us because they process data that we control will be made aware of our email protocols as necessary.